stevenstefanov/portfolio-1.0/README.md

 ## Project Description

-This project is a one page person portfolio.
+This project is a one page personal portfolio.
 It is intended to showcase my personal work achievements and inform potential recruiters and employers of my technical skills.

 ## Project Screenshot